Drone explosion hits Russia’s Black Sea Fleet HQ

 The Black Sea Fleet’s press service said the drone appeared to be homemade.
 It described the explosive device as “low-power” but Sevastopol mayor Mikhail Razvozhaev said six people were injured in the blast.

-There was no immediate information on where the drone began its flight.
+There was no immediate information on where the drone began its flight; Sevastopol is about 170 kilometers (100 miles) south of the Ukrainian mainland and Russian forces control much of the mainland area along the Black Sea.

+Fighting continued elsewhere in Ukraine.
+The mayor of the major port city of Mykolaiv, Vitaliy Kim, said one person died in Russian shelling that damaged a hotel and school buildings.

+In the Sumy region in Ukraine’s north, near the Russian border, shelling killed one person, the regional administration said.